-All of our directors, officers, and substantially all of our security holders are subject to lock-up agreements or market stand-off provisions pursuant to which each of these persons or entities, with limited exceptions, for a period of up to the tenth trading day after the date on which we announce our results of operations for the three months ending March 31, 2021, may not, and may not disclose any intention to, without the prior written consent of Morgan Stanley & Co.
+All of our directors, officers, and substantially all of our security holders are subject to lock-up agreements or market stand-off provisions pursuant to which each of these persons or entities, with limited exceptions, for a period of up to 180 days after the date of this prospectus, may not, and may not disclose any intention to, without the prior written consent of Morgan Stanley & Co.
 LLC and Goldman Sachs & Co.
-LLC, (i) offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, lend, or otherwise transfer or dispose of, directly or indirectly, any shares of our common stock beneficially owned (as such term is used in Rule 13d-3 of the Exchange Act), by such holder or any other securities so owned convertible into or exercisable or exchangeable for our common stock or (ii) enter into any swap or other arrangement that transfers to another, in whole or in part, any of the economic consequences of ownership of our common stock, whether any such transaction described in clause (i) or (ii) above is to be settled by delivery of our common stock or such other securities, in cash or otherwise, or (iii) make any demand for or exercise any right with respect to the registration of any shares of our common stock or any security convertible into or exercisable or exchangeable for shares of our common stock, subject to certain exceptions as set forth in the section titled "Underwriting".

-However, such restricted period will end with respect to shares held by our employee holders as follows:
+LLC, (i) offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, lend, or otherwise transfer or dispose of, directly or indirectly, any shares of our common stock beneficially owned (as such term is used in Rule 13d-3 of the Exchange Act), by such holder or any other securities so owned convertible into or exercisable or exchangeable for our common stock or (ii) enter into any swap or other arrangement that transfers to another, in whole or in part, any of the economic consequences of ownership of our common stock, whether any such transaction described in clause (i) or (ii) above is to be settled by delivery of our common stock or such other securities, in cash or otherwise, or (iii) make any demand for or exercise any right with respect to the registration of any shares of our common stock or any security convertible into or exercisable or exchangeable for shares of our common stock, subject to certain exceptions as set forth in the section titled "Underwriting"; provided that such 180 day restricted period will end with respect to the Early Release Shares if at any time beginning 70 days after the date of this prospectus (the "Early Expiration Threshold Date") (1) we have filed at least one quarterly report on Form 10-Q or annual report on Form 10-K and (2) the last reported closing price of our Class A common stock is at least 33% greater than the initial public offering price of our Class A common stock for 10 out of any 15 consecutive trading days ending on or after the Early Expiration Threshold Date (which 15 trading day period may begin prior to or after the Early Expiration Threshold Date), including the last day of such 15 day trading period; and provided further that, if 70 days after the date of this prospectus occurs within a regular quarterly trading black-out period under our insider trading policy, the above referenced early expiration date will be the third trading day immediately following the first date that we are no longer in a black-out period and the closing price of our Class A common stock on such date is greater than the initial public offering price of our Class A common stock.
+In addition, with respect to shares not released as a result of such early release (other than the shares held by our officers, directors and greater than 1% stockholders), if 180 days after the date of this prospectus occurs within five trading days of a regular quarterly trading black-out period under our insider trading policy, the restricted period will expire on the sixth trading day immediately preceding the commencement of such trading black-out period.
+These agreements are described in the section titled "Underwriting."
+Morgan Stanley & Co.
+LLC and Goldman Sachs & Co.
+LLC may release any of the securities subject to these lock-up agreements or market standoff provisions at any time, subject to applicable notice requirements.